State Transport Authority (South Australia): Formation

+Following the handover of non-metropolitan railway lines to the Commonwealth on 1 March 1978, the separate divisions of the Authority were merged into a single organisation,^{:15,20} creating the Bus Traffic Branch and the Rail Traffic Branch.

 Sale of railways

-In 1975, the Whitlam federal government proposed a nationalisation program for Australia's railways.
-It was recognised at the time that Australia's system of separate state-controlled railways led to unnecessary duplication of facilities and administration, inefficient operating practices, high costs and the lack of a uniform national approach to railway policy.
+In 1975, the Whitlam federal government proposed a nationalisation program for Australia's railways.^{:20} It was recognised at the time that Australia's system of separate state-controlled railways led to unnecessary duplication of facilities and administration, inefficient operating practices, high costs and the lack of a uniform national approach to railway policy.
 Whitlam's proposal aimed to address these issues.

-South Australia and Tasmania were the only states which agreed to the nationalisation plan and in South Australia's case the transfer agreement only extended to railways outside the Adelaide suburban area.
+South Australia and Tasmania were the only states which agreed to the nationalisation plan, as both their railways had incurred large amounts of debt and because the state and federal governments at the time were aligned.^{:20} In South Australia's case, the transfer agreement only extended to railways outside the Adelaide suburban area.